BrenMorgan/Dommy/README.md

   start cmd

-  this will open another command prompt which we will use to add an admin account first type
+  this will open another command prompt which we will use to add an admin account so first type

   whoami
   it should say = NT authority\system